 Once the shelves were installed, I added the hanging bars as instructed.
 I used FrogTape again to hold the rod holders in place while I screwed them into the wall – it made the process so much easier!

-The new closet organizers are a drastic improvement to the closets in our bedroom.
+The new closet organizers are a drastic improvement to the original closets in our bedroom.

 Here is a reminder of what my closet looked like before the refresh.